scarlet globemallow, more...

 Gleason, Henry A. & Cronquist, Arthur J. 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada. lxxv + 910 pp.

-Duration: Perennial Nativity: Native Lifeform: Subshrub General: Low, spreading, rhizomatous, long lived perennial with a woody caudex, 10-40 cm tall, herbage grayish-green or greenish and covered in dense stellate hairs.
-Leaves: Blades pinnately parted or divided, midlobe pinnately cleft or parted, lateral lobes cuneate, rounded-truncate to acute at the apex, at least two-thirds as long as midlobe.
-Flowers: Dense, short, racemes growing the upper axils of the plant; on pedicels much shorter than calyx; calyx densely hairy, 5-10 mm long, subtending bractlets usually absent; petals 10-20 mm, orange-red; staminal column glabrous or pubescent.
-Fruits: Indehiscent schizocarp with 1-seeded carpels, deeply and narrowly notched, dehiscent portion horizontal to ascending, indehiscent portion narrowly reticulate.
+Duration: Perennial Nativity: Native Lifeform: Subshrub General: Long-lived perennial herb, 10-40 cm tall, from a woody caudex and stout taproot, or less commonly from creeping rhizomes; stems solitary or a few per plant, low, spreading; herbage grayish-green or greenish and covered in dense stellate hairs.
+Leaves: Alternate and petiolate; blades 1-4 cm long and 1-5 cm wide, pinnately parted or divided into 3-5 lobes, with the midlobe pinnately cleft or parted, and the lateral lobes cuneate (narrow at the base and wider near the tip), rounded-truncate to acute at the apex, and at least two-thirds as long as the midlobe.
+Flowers: Orange-red, in dense, short, racemes growing in the upper axils of the plant, on pedicels much shorter than calyx; calyx 5-lobed, densely hairy, 5-10 mm long, usually without any subtending bractlets; petals 5, orange-red, 10-20 mm long; staminal column glabrous or pubescent.
+Fruits: Schizocarp with 8-14 single-seeded carpels, these 2-3 mm high, the lower two-thirds or more reticulate on the sides and back.
 Ecology: Found on dry slopes, open ground, and disturbed areas from 5,000-8,000 ft (1524-2438 m); flowers April-September.
-Notes: This species is notable for its both upright and sometimes sprawling habit, and densely white hairy herbage.
-There are two known subspecies that occur in Arizona, rendering a collection necessary if that clarity is required.
-Ethnobotany: Used ceremonially, the chewed roots and dried plant were applied to sores, other skin diseases, a tonic was used to improve appetite, used as a disinfectant, as a strengthener, a life medicine, brewed into a tea, and the root juices were used by medicine men to protect their hands from fire or boiling water.
-Etymology: Sphaeralcea is from Greek sphaira, a globe, and alcea, a related genus, coccinea means scarlet.
-Synonyms: None Editor: SBuckley, 2010
+Distribution: Saskatchewan and Alberta, CAN; south to AZ, NM, and TX.
+Notes: This species is notable for its both upright and sometimes sprawling habit, and densely hairy herbage.
+Also note the leaves which are divided into 3-5 wedge-shaped lobes, with some of the lobes re-divided into more lobes near the tip; also the lobes to the side are about the same length at the middle lobe, making the overall leaf about as long as it is wide.
+Sphaeralcea spp. can be tricky to tell apart, and the key characteristics are often on the mature fruits, which are small and cheese-wheel shaped, and split apart like the segments of an orange.
+It is best to make a quality collection with mature fruits for identification.
+Ethnobotany: Used ceremonially; the chewed roots and dried plant were applied to sores; a tonic was used to improve appetite; and used as a disinfectant.
+Etymology: Sphaeralcea is from Greek sphaira, a globe, and alcea, the hollyhock genus; coccinea means scarlet, alluding to the flowers.
+Synonyms: None Editor: SBuckley 2010, AHazelton 2017